Juniper/libxo/encoder/rtoon/rtoon-spec.md

 - it starts with `{` (would be read as a fields-line),
 - it starts with `-` (would be read as a list-instance/empty-list marker),
-- it contains unquoted whitespace or an unquoted comma,
+- it contains unquoted whitespace (including any C0 control character, U+0000-U+001F, treated as whitespace for this purpose - it needs quoting whether or not it happens to satisfy `isspace()`) or an unquoted comma,
 - it contains an unquoted `"` or `\`,
+- it contains any non-ASCII byte (>= U+0080), since that byte is subject to the `\uXXXX`/literal-UTF-8 policy above and escaping only happens inside quotes,
 - it is empty.

 **Values** (a data-value's or key-value's value; a leaf-list or dense